absozero/awesome-devtools/README.md

 - [Hyperfine](https://github.com/sharkdp/hyperfine) - An insane benchmarking tool to compare speeds .

+- [Httpie](https://github.com/httpie/httpie) - An http client meant to be used with api's.
+Also look at [curlie](https://github.com/rs/curlie) for a more curl-like product, and [xh](https://github.com/ducaale/xh) for sending requests.

+- [jq](https://github.com/stedolan/jq) - A parser for all things json

+- [Modern-unix-commands](https://github.com/ibraheemdev/modern-unix) - A set of modern linux alternatives for older commands.

 - [Restic](https://restic.net) - A cross platform backup system with many features regarding security and general use.

+- [Ripgrep](https://github.com/BurntSushi/ripgrep) - Modern alternative to grep.
+It is much faster than what it tries to replace.

+- [sd](https://github.com/chmln/sd) - A modern alternative to what sed has to offer.

 - [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) - A streamlined task manager on the cli.

+- [tldr](https://github.com/tldr-pages/tldr) - A simpler to read and easier to read community-based alternative to manpages

 - [Topgrade](https://github.com/r-darwish/topgrade) - A full command line update system

+- [Zoxide](https://github.com/ajeetdsouza/zoxide) - A modern alternative to `cd` that allows for quick movement and remembering directories.

 ## Web apps
 [Table of Contents](#contents)